 "It is true," Maura said, looking up at her.
-Honestly, she was a bit surprised at Jane's jaw-dropped reaction.
+Honestly, she was surprised by Jane's jaw-dropped reaction.
 Maura sat up a little, leaning back on both her elbows and keeping her eyes on Jane.
-"And if you couldn't bring yourself to wind up doing anything aside from actively disliking the man I married, I don't know if I could handle your being at my wedding, Jane.
+"And if you couldn't bring yourself to wind up doing anything besides actively dislike the man I married, I don't know if I could handle your being at my wedding.
 It would make me too sad."

 Jane couldn't believe their conversation had wandered into this territory, and on some level she also couldn't believe how hurt she felt.
 "Why the hell do you assume I wouldn't like your husband?"

 "Past experience," Maura replied calmly.
 She shifted all of her weight onto one side, mimicking Jane's much more comfortable pose, even if it felt too casual and relaxed for the route their dialogue was taking.
 "Name one man I've dated or one man who's expressed an interest me who hasn't caused you to sputter, roll your eyes, or get angry."

 Jane's mouth dropped open again, and she was unable to speak.
 Actually, all she could think of right now was the first time Dean had entered their lives—how he had offered to stay the night in her apartment, and she had turned him away; then, how she had later gone to Maura's apartment for some companionship, and Maura had turned Dean away to be with her.
 Both of them had had the opportunity to spend that very night with him, and they had instead chosen to sleep in the same bed together.

 Assuming that Jane's stunned silence was a sign that she couldn't think of a way to properly respond to Maura's challenge, Maura took the initiative: "Tommy."

 "He's my brother!"
 Jane hissed, annoyed and thinking her reaction to that relationship had been perfectly justified.

 "There was Ian, who you investigated behind my back."